 STUDENT VOICES | CHYNN ETHICS PRIZE SECOND-PLACE WINNER

-Carli Grace ’18, a student in Fordham College Rose Hill, majored in integrative neuroscience and was awarded second place in the Fordham University Center for Ethics Education 2018 Dr. K. York and M. Noelle Chynn Undergraduate Essay Prize in Ethics and Morality.
+Anna Nowalk ’23, is a senior at Fordham University Lincoln Center with a major in music and minors in theology and religious studies.
+She was awarded second place in the Fordham University Center for Ethics Education 2022 Dr. K. York and M. Noelle Chynn Undergraduate Essay Prize in Ethics and Morality.